Federal Work-Study Employer Information

 POSTING A WORK-STUDY JOB and getting those FWS students!

-NDSU Career Center manages a job board students can use as a one-stop destination for seeking employment.
+NDSU Career and Advising Center manages a job board students can use as a one-stop destination for seeking employment.
 This job board is called CAREERLink.
-This online platform (new for 2018-19) gives employers greater flexibility to manage job postings.
+This online platform gives employers greater flexibility to manage job postings.

-To access the new job board, go to the Career Center’s home page (https://career.ndsu.edu) and select CAREERLink.
+To access the new job board, go to the Career and Advising Center home page and select CAREERLink.
 If you are a new employer, you will want to select the Employer Sign Up button and create your account.
 In this new system, there are some nice features that make it more intuitive and can help streamline the data entry process to save you time.

-NOTE: When you sign up as an On-Campus Employer, please enter your organization/employer name as “NDSU Department Name” for example, the Career Center would be “NDSU Career Center”.
+NOTE: When you sign up as an On-Campus Employer, please enter your organization/employer name as “NDSU Department Name” for example, the Career and Advising Center would be “NDSU Career and Advising Center”.

 If you are already listed in the CAREERLink system, you can simply return to the Employer section and login with your user name and password to manage your job posting(s).